TUDelftGeodesy/stmtools/docs/order.md

 ## Effect on processing time

-The example notebooks contain an example of the effect or ordering the STM on processing time: [Example Ordering notebook](./notebooks/demo_order_stm.ipynb)
+The example notebooks contain an example of the effect on processing time of ordering the STM: [Example Ordering notebook](./notebooks/demo_order_stm.ipynb)

+This notebook also shows when ordering may not yield significant benefits.
+As a rule of thumb, ordering is expected to be beneficial when the chunks are small relative to the size and spatial extent of the data.
+In this case, reordering can reduce the spatial extent of the chunks while keeping their size, i.e. number of elements, the same.